-You should particularly note the requirement for you to declare any private interests which may, or may be perceived to, conflict with the role and responsibilities as Chair of the TfW Board, including any business interests and positions of authority outside of the role in TfW.
+You will be asked to declare any private interests which may, or may be perceived to, conflict with the role and responsibilities as President of Amgueddfa Cymru, including any business interests and positions of authority outside of the role in Amgueddfa Cymru.

 Any conflicts of interest will be explored at interview.
-If appointed, you will also be required to declare these interests on appointment which will be entered into a register which will be published on the TfW website.
+If appointed, you will also be required to declare these interests on a register which is available to the public.

 You will be expected to demonstrate high standards of corporate and personal conduct.
 All successful candidates will be asked to subscribe to the Code of Conduct for Board Members of Public Bodies; you can access this document at:

-To apply for this role, click on the ‘Apply’ button at the bottom of this page.
+To apply for this role, click on the ‘Apply’ button on the Welsh Government e-Recruitment Centre.
 The first time you apply for a post, you will need to complete a registration form for the Welsh Government’s online application system.
 You will only need to register once, and you will be able to keep yourself updated on the progress of your application, and any other applications you make, via your registered account.